jedavies-dev/kiss-ppc64le/README.md

 As per the instructions on the KISS webpage, boot your machine into another distro and bootstrap KISS from there.

-For TalosII/Blackbird users, you can load the [Debian netboot](http://ftp.debian.org/debian/dists/buster/main/installer-ppc64el/current/images/netboot/debian-installer/ppc64el/) image directly into skiboot.
+For TalosII/Blackbird users, you can load the [Debian netboot](http://ftp.debian.org/debian/dists/buster/main/installer-ppc64el/current/images/netboot/debian-installer/ppc64el/) image directly into petitboot by pressing "n" on the boot menu.
 This means you can install KISS on your machine without having to install another distro first.

 There is a powerpc64le version of the KISS root tarball available [here](https://github.com/jdavies-dev/kiss-ppc64le-dist/blob/master/kiss-ppc64le.tar.xz) which you can use to perform the initial install as per the instructions on the KISS website.